 "The NPS is not known for its educational programs and the partnership with the Journey filled the gap for Harpers Ferry.
 It elevated visitation and visibility and provided much needed technical assistance.
-With the help of the Journey, Harpers Ferry created an awardwinning model that other Parks replicate."
+With the help of the Journey, Harpers Ferry created an award-winning model that other Parks replicate."

-- Dennis Frye, Harpers Ferry National Historical Park
+- Dennis Frye, Former Historian for Harpers Ferry National Historical Park